-5.1 SCHOOL-TO-WORK PROGRAMS
+5.1 CAREER-EXPLORATION PROGRAMS

-The Association of Alaska School Boards strongly supports adequate and equitable funding for the implementation of school-to-work programs, including school-to-work centers, career and technical education, and career technical student organizations, while ensuring resources to satisfy needs and requirements of all academic programs at the same time.
+The Association of Alaska School Boards strongly supports adequate and equitable funding for the implementation of career-exploration programs starting at the elementary level, career and technical education, career technical student organizations, and career-exploration activities, while ensuring resources to satisfy needs and requirements of all academic programs at the same time.

 Rationale.
-Both the U.S. Department of Education and the Alaska Department of Education & Early Development have endorsed and encouraged districts to offer school-to-work programs.
+Both the U.S. Department of Education and the Alaska Department of Education & Early Development have endorsed and encouraged districts to implement career-exploration programs starting at the elementary level.

-The implementation of school-to-work programs inevitably results in additional expenses that are not part of the standard budget schedules of school districts and secondary schools.
-Increased costs include, but are not limited to: purchase of equipment and materials related to occupations, transportation for students between schools and workplaces, training for staff members, release time for staff members, new staff positions (school-to-work coordinator, transition specialist, job coach), insurance and workman's compensation costs.
+The implementation of career-exploration programs inevitably results in additional expenses that are not part of the standard budget schedules of school districts.
+Increased costs include, but are not limited to: purchase of equipment and materials related to occupations, transportation for students between schools and workplaces, training for staff members, release time for staff members, new staff positions career-exploration coordinator, transition specialist, job coach), insurance and workman's compensation costs.

 There are a large number of students in rural villages that do not complete high school or job training programs.
-There is a need to provide school-to-work programs like the Rural Student Vocational Program (RSVP), which was eliminated in 1998, or innovative regional residency centers to enhance opportunities for these students.
-At the same time, school-to-work programs must integrate and ensure basic academic achievement.
-Amended 1999, 2002, 2008 (Sunsets Nov.
+There is a need to provide programs like the Rural Student Vocational Program (RSVP), which was eliminated in 1998, or innovative regional residency centers to enhance opportunities for these students.
+At the same time, career-exploration programs must integrate and ensure basic academic achievement.
+Amended 1999, 2002, 2008, 2010 (Sunsets Nov.
 2013)